 The list of prohibited imports into Vietnam as issued by the Government includes:

-The following list (Appendix 1) denotes further goods prohibited from import based on their HS Codes:
+Appendix 1 of this document denotes further goods prohibited from import based on their HS Codes.

 Import permits are required for the importation of the following products:

 While the quality control of goods in Group 1 is based on applicable standards announced by producers, the quality control of goods in Group 2 is based on relevant technical requirements issued by relevant competent authorities.

 All imported goods must have their applicable standards announced.
 Producers and importers shall announce fundamental properties, warning information and standard codes on goods or on (i) goods package; (ii) goods labels; or (iii) documents accompanying products or goods.

 Imported goods of Group 2 must pass a quality inspection.
 The inspection of these goods includes the examination of conformity evaluation results, goods labels, standard or regulatory conformity stamps, and documents accompanying the goods subject to examination.
 In addition, imported goods samples must be tested according to announced applicable standards and relevant technical regulations as necessary.

 Technical requirements for goods in Group 2 are issued by the government agency/ministry in charge of regulating the product.

 Products and goods under the management authority of the Ministry of Agriculture and Rural Development, together with relevant technical standards/regulations and form of inspection can be found in Circular No. 16/2021/TT-BNNPTNT.

 Products and goods under the management authority of the Ministry of Labour, Invalids and Social Affairs, together with relevant technical standards/regulations and form of inspection can be found in Circular No. 01/2021/TT-BLDTBXH.

 Products and goods under the management authority of the Ministry of Public Security, together with relevant technical standards/regulations and form of inspection can be found in Circular No. 08/2019/TT-BCA.